learning-software-engineering/learning-software-engineering.github.io/Topics/User_Experience/Navigation design in complex websites.md

         * Usually located at the side of the page and contains links to relevant pages on the website
     * Tabbed menus
         * Organizes information into different tabs, where each tab contains different relevant information
-    * Footers containing links to all relevant pages within your website
+    * Footers
         * Usually at the bottom of a page.
-It can contain links to all pages on the website as well as contact information
+It can contain links to all relevant pages on the website as well as contact information

 5. Consider how the user may navigate through the content on a single page.
    * Sub-navbars can be utilized